43rd Guards Rifle Division: Baltic offensives

-By the second week of September the division had continued its advance as far as Viesīte, having crossed the Daugava River in the vicinity of Krustpils.
-In the first days of October its advance elements reached Baldone, moving towards Riga from the southeast.
+By the second week of September, the division had continued its advance as far as Viesīte, having crossed the Daugava River in the vicinity of Krustpils.
+In the first days of October, its advance elements reached Baldone, moving towards Riga from the southeast.
 It was one of many Red Army units granted the name of that city as an honorific:

 "RIGA"...
 43rd Guards Rifle Division (Major General Kalnin, Alfred Yurevich)...
 The troops who participated in the liberation of Riga, by the order of the Supreme High Command of October 13, 1944, and a commendation in Moscow, are given a salute of 24 artillery salvoes from 324 guns.

-Shortly after this the 130th Corps, now consisting of just the two Latvian national divisions, was transferred to the 67th Army in the Leningrad Front but in November it returned to the 22nd Army in the 2nd Baltic Front.
-The division remained under these commands into March, 1945, when the 2nd Baltic was disbanded and the Corps was reassigned to the 42nd Army in the Leningrad Front's Kurland Group of Forces, where it remained until the fighting stopped.
-During the entire period following the battle for Riga the division took part in the containment and reduction of the German forces (former Army Group North) trapped in the Courland peninsula of Latvia.
+Shortly after this, the 130th Corps, now consisting of just the two Latvian national divisions, was transferred to the 67th Army in the Leningrad Front, but in November, it returned to the 22nd Army in the 2nd Baltic Front.
+The division remained under these commands into March 1945, when the 2nd Baltic was disbanded and the Corps was reassigned to the 42nd Army in the Leningrad Front's Kurland Group of Forces, where it remained until the fighting stopped.
+During the entire period following the battle for Riga, the division took part in the containment and reduction of the German forces (former Army Group North) trapped in the Courland peninsula of Latvia (the Army Group Courland).

 Postwar

-In August 1946, General Kalnin handed his command over to Maj.
-Gen. Voldemar Frantsevich Damberg, who had previously been the deputy commander of the 130th Rifle Corps.
-In April 1947, the division was converted to the 29th Separate Guards Rifle Brigade, with Damberg remaining in command.
+In July 1946, General Kalniņš handed his command over to Maj.
+Gen. Voldemārs Dambergs (Voldemar Damberg), who had previously been the deputy commander of the 130th Rifle Corps.
+In April 1947, the division was converted to the 29th Separate Guards Rifle Brigade, with Dambergs remaining in command.